 Director of Communications

-The Council for Advancement and Support of Education today announced the winners of its 2006 Independent Schools Awards.
-The recipients-three individuals and one corporation-were selected for their extraordinary commitment to primary and independent education.
+PHILADELPHIA, PA.—The Council for Advancement and Support of Education today announced the winners of its 2007 Independent Schools Awards.
+The recipients—three individuals and one corporation—were selected for their extraordinary commitment to primary and secondary independent education.

-The awards will be presented today during the opening ceremonies of the 36th annual CASE•NAIS Independent Schools Conference being held Jan.
-29-31 in Chicago.
+The awards will be presented today during the opening ceremonies of the 37th annual CASE•NAIS Independent Schools Conference being held Jan.
+28-30 in Philadelphia.

 The four award winners are:

-John Lippincott, president of the Council for Advancement and Support of Education, says the 2006 award winners have all made extraordinary contributions to their schools and, by extension, to students and to the independent school sector.
+John Lippincott, president of the Council for Advancement and Support of Education, says the 2007 award winners have all made extraordinary contributions to independent schools and to the independent school sector.

-"Their service to independent schools makes these institutions stronger and more dynamic and ensures that they will endure for the generations of students to come," says Lippincott.
+"These remarkable recipients set the bar of excellence through their contributions to independent schools,” Lippincott says.
+“Their service makes independent schools stronger and more dynamic and ensures they will endure for generations of students to come.”

-Recipients of the CASE Independent Schools Awards are selected from a national pool of nominees.
+Recipients of the CASE Independent Schools Awards are selected from an international pool of nominees.
 The awards honor individuals and corporations or foundations for their commitment to primary and secondary education.
-Winners receive a Steuben crystal and are recognized by their peers at the CASE•NAIS Independent Schools Conference held each year in January.
+Winners receive a Steuben crystal award and are recognized by their peers at the CASE•NAIS Independent Schools Conference held each year in January.

 The Council for Advancement and Support of Education is a professional association serving educational institutions and the advancement professionals who work on their behalf in alumni relations, communications, development, marketing and allied areas.